Dust diffusion in SPH simulations of an isolated galaxy: Results

 Diffusion impacts the spatial distribution of metals and dust.
 To highlight this, we show spatial maps of the metallicity, the large grain abundance, i.e. the mass fraction of large grains and the small-to-large grain mass ratio in Figures~\ref{fig:Zmap250} -- \ref{fig:DsDlmap2Gyr} at early ($t = 250\, \text{Myr}$) times, where metallicities are still low and we thus do not expect significant dust growth and at late times ($t = 2 \, \text{Gyr}$) and high metallicities, where the GSD has settled in its final state and is not expected to evolve much further.
 All projection plots have been made with the SPH visualization code SPLASH \citep{2007PASA...24..159P}.

 The distribution of metallicity at early and late times is shown in Figures~\ref{fig:Zmap250} and \ref{fig:Zmap2Gyr}, respectively.
-As expected, the spatial distribution of metals in the run without diffusion is more grainy than in the other runs and becomes increasingly smoother as the diffusion strength is increased.
+As expected, the spatial distribution of metals in the run without diffusion is more grainy than in the other runs and becomes increasingly smooth as the diffusion strength is increased.
 At early times, the metals are extending out to similar radii, but in the run with strong diffusion they reach slightly higher altitude above and below the disk.
-In the run without diffusion, the metallicity hardly traces the spiral structure of the galaxy, while in all runs with diffusion it is clearly visible in the face-on view, both at early and late times.
+In the run without diffusion, the metallicity hardly traces the spiral structure of the galaxy, while in all runs with diffusion it is clearly visible in the face-on view, both at early and late times, likely due to reduction in particle-particle noise.